-UACCB provides reasonable accommodations and services to students qualifying for such services under the Americans with Disabilities Act (ADA) and Vocational Rehabilitation Act.
+Disability Support Services are provided to students who qualify for such assistance under the American with Disabilities Act (ADA) and the Rehabilitation Act of 1973.

 Request for Disability Services